 In order to drive home this type of thinking, many times you just have to educate and teach those around you (who have a different POV and different experiences to draw from) about why you believe in what you believe in—if you have passion, it’s often times that simple to win them over.

-What’s the biggest lesson you learned in 2016?
+What’s the biggest lesson you learned this year?